Battleforg/ReactTutorialGame/README.md

 # ReactTutorialGame
-the game developed in React tutorial
+This game is developed by following the React tutorial(https://reactjs.org/tutorial/tutorial.html).
+Then I makes some improvements.

 # Instructions